-Virtually any primary malignancy may metastasise to the heart, however, the most often encountered primaries comprise:
+Virtually any primary malignancy may metastasise to the heart; however, the most common metastases are:

 - lymphomyeloproliferative types lymphoma and leukaemia

-As such, incidence of cardiac involvement reflects a combination of:
+Incidence of cardiac involvement may reflect a combination of:

 - aggressiveness of the individual malignancy